open-feature/.github/CONTRIBUTING.md

 ## Project Governance

-Project governance is documented [here](https://github.com/openfeatureflags/governance)
+Project governance is documented [here](https://github.com/openfeatureflags/governance).
+We plan to have open and vendor neutral governance in the project once it is fully established.

+## Share feedback

+For now, please share your feedback in the [sign-up form](https://bit.ly/openfeature-signup) that has optional fields for it.
+More channels will be added later.